 Educational field trips are considered a valuable part of the curriculum.
-Before a student may participate in a school-sponsored trip, the school must obtain a Parent Consent for Field Trip and Medication Authorization form (see page 17).
+Before a student may participate in a school-sponsored trip, the school must obtain a Parent Consent for Field Trip and Medication Authorization form.
 In addition, whenever a trip involves water activities, the parent/guardian must provide specific approval and waiver for their student to participate.

 Faculty must get written permission from both their department chair and the administration prior to taking students on any field trip.
-Faculty is responsible for submitting a field trip form to the administration and completing the field trip checklist prior to the trip (see page 18).
+Faculty is responsible for submitting a field trip form to the administration and completing the field trip checklist prior to the trip.